 Any select fill used under the building should have a liquid limit less than 40 and a plasticity index in between 5 and 20 and be crushed limestone.
 The fill should contain no particles greater than 3 inches in diameter.
-The percent passing U.S. Standard Sieve No. 4 should be in between 40 and 80 percent and Sieve No. 40 passing should be in between 10 and 50 percent.
-The percent passing Sieve No. 200 should be less than 20 percent.
+The percent passing Sieve No. 200 should be less than 30 percent.

 Crushed limestone with sufficient fines to bind the aggregate together is a suitable select structural fill material.
-The fill materials should be placed in loose lifts not to exceed 8 inches thick (6-inches compacted)

-and compacted to 95 percent of the maximum dry density as determined by ASTM D 1557 procedure at a moisture content within 2 percent of the optimum water content.
+The fill materials should be placed in loose lifts not to exceed 8 inches thick (6-inches compacted) and compacted to 95 percent of the maximum dry density as determined by ASTM D 1557 procedure at a moisture content within 2 percent of the optimum water content.